 Report Generation

-workflow.
+This module is the final step in the AI Social Researcher workflow.
 It is responsible for reading the data and plots generated by a completed simulation experiment and automatically writing a comprehensive, professional research report.

 Prerequisites